Hyperbaric Oxygen Therapy & Autoimmune Disease

 Reference: Dulai 2014

-Refractory Perineal Crohn’s Disease is an extremely difficult condition to treat medically or surgically.
+Refractory Perianal Crohn’s Disease is an extremely difficult condition to treat medically or surgically.
 There are anecdotal case reports of patients who respond dramatically to HBO treatment after failure of multiple medical and surgical treatments.
-HBO, when integrated in a comprehensive management program including debridement and metronidazole therapy, results in a complete and sustained closure of the fistula.

-Dulai, in a review, showed that overall response rate for perineal CD to HBO therapy was 88 % with 18 of 40 patients having complete healing and 17 had partial healing.
+Dulai, in a review, showed that overall response rate for perianal CD to HBO therapy was 88 % with 18 of 40 patients having complete healing and 17 had partial healing.

 Hyperbaric Oxygen therapy ameliorated symptoms in Experimental Allergic Encephalomyelitis (EAE) the animal model of multiple sclerosis in numerous studies in the 1970s which led to subsequent human studies primarily in the 1980s.